RaeLilDev/TaxiDriver/README.md

  - After cloning the repository you need to run the following command in terminal (In your project directory).
     - pod install

- - In the first time run with simulator, to get your location you need to set default location to MyLocation in EditScheme -> Options
+ - In the first time run with simulator, to get your location you need to set default location to MyLocation in EditScheme -> Options.
- - You can also change default location coordinate in Resources -> MyLocation.gpx file
+ - You can also change default location coordinate in Resources -> MyLocation.gpx file.

+### What You Will See
+- Authentication using Google Sign In.
+- See customers list order by distance from your current location.
+- Real time search customers by their name.
+- When you tap the customer, the list show mapview with two marker one is your current location and second is customer location.
+- In profile, you will see current user information and logout section.